pasipa2/ansible-role-docker/README.md

 hukuru-ansible-role-docker
 =========

-This role install and configure docker daemon.
+This role installs and configure docker daemon.

 Requirements
 ------------